 How will families be notified if there is a positive case in my child’s classroom/school?

-Following DuPage Health Department guidance, should a positive case occur, the district's health services staff will work with the health department on contact tracing to identify individuals who need to be notified and who will need to self-quarantine or self-isolate.
+Following DuPage Health Department guidance, should a positive case occur, the district's health services staff conduct contact tracing to identify individuals who need to be notified and who will need to quarantine or isolate.
 We recognize circumstances are fluid, which is why it is critical to work closely with and take direction from the health department.

 What changes are being made to transportation?

-Illinois Department of Public Health guidance states buses can transport a maximum of 50 students and requires all students and the driver to wear a mask on the bus.
+Illinois Department of Public Health guidance no longer has maximum ridership, but does require all students and the driver to wear a mask at all times on the bus.
 State guidance recommends members of the same household who ride the bus together should also sit together while on the bus.
 Parents are encouraged to provide their own transportation if possible.
 Six ft. of social distancing may not be able to be implemented.
 The degree of social distancing is dependent on the number of riders.